 At present, the tool can be used with journal articles, book chapters, and research reports found on JSTOR.
 Images and text-based primary sources on JSTOR are not yet included.

-• What data sources is the tool drawing from to generate content?
+• What data sources is the tool drawing from to generate responses?

 To start, we are using only the contents of the document being viewed to generate responses.
 Over time, as we learn from and improve upon the accuracy of responses, we might extend this to use the content of other relevant documents in the JSTOR corpus.